-3 Key Facets to Children's Medical Care After Divorce
+3 Key Facets to Managing Children's Medical Care As Co-Parents After Divorce

 As many of us know, healthcare can be extremely complicated.
 And after a divorce or separation, co-parents often find that it may become even more so with the added intricacies of organizing their children's healthcare from two separate households.

-Although healthcare can tortuous, co-parents are better off if they address issues proactively and with a clear system in mind.
+Although dealing with healthcare topics can feel tortuous, co-parents are better off if they address issues proactively and with a clear system in mind.
 It is crucial that parents handle medical care decisions for their children with attention and clarity to ensure that they continue to receive the treatment they need.

 While every family's situation will be slightly different, there are 3 common aspects of children's healthcare that all co-parents should know how to handle.